shorebirdtech/website/src/pages/jobs.md

 - Want to work at a startup
 - Work well independently, remotely and without supervision
 - Speak and write excellent English
-- Have experience in a product, design, sales OR go-to-market role
+- Have experience in a product, design, sales or go-to-market role
 - Live/work within GMT-10 to GMT-3
 - Enjoy regularly learning/teaching yourself new skills
 - Want to work on a small, distributed team